 Achieving sustainable growth

 This research emphasises the benefits of focusing on wellbeing to our success.
-In essence it suggests that a focus on wellbeing being brings success but a focus on success won’t necessarily bring us greater wellbeing!
+In essence it suggests that a focus on wellbeing brings success but a focus on success won’t necessarily bring us greater wellbeing!

 - Happiness and Productivity – Andrew J. Oswald, Eugenio Proto, Daniel Sgroi.